Mid-Pleistocene Transition: Arctic Ocean

+Modeling and explanation

-The Mid-Pleistocene Transition was long a problem to explain, as described in the article 100,000-year problem.
+The MPT was long a problem to explain, as described in the article 100,000-year problem.
 The MPT can now be reproduced by numerical models that assume a decreasing level of atmospheric carbon dioxide, a high sensitivity to this decrease, and gradual removal of regoliths from northern hemisphere areas subject to glacial processes during the Quaternary.
 The reduction in CO_{2} may be related to changes in volcanic outgassing, the burial of ocean sediments, carbonate weathering or iron fertilization of oceans from glacially induced dust.

 Regoliths are believed to affect glaciation because ice with its base on regolith at the pressure melting point will slide with relative ease, which limits the thickness of the ice sheet.
 Before the Quaternary, northern North America and northern Eurasia are believed to have been covered by thick layers of regoliths, which have been worn away over large areas by subsequent glaciations.
 Later glaciations were increasingly based on core areas, with thick ice sheets strongly coupled to bare bedrock.
+Osmium isotope evidence suggests that a major change in chemical weathering flux into the oceans took place during the MPT, consistent with the regolith hypothesis.

+It has also been proposed that an enlarged deep ocean carbon inventory in the Atlantic Ocean played a role in the increase in amplitude of glacial-interglacial cycles because this increase in carbon storage capacity is coincident with the transition from 41-kyr to 100-kyr glacial-interglacial cycles.

+A 2023 study formulates an innovative hypothesis on the origin of the MPT (obliquity damping hypothesis).
+This hypothesis is based on the observational evidence of obliquity damping in climate proxies and sea-level record during the Last 1.2 Ma.
+Obliquity damping is linked with short eccentricity amplification which appears as a missing-link for the MPT.
+The study hypothesises that both the glacio-eustatic water mass component in the obliquity band may controlled the Earth's oblateness changes and the obliquity phase lag estimated to be <5.0 kyr, explain obliquity's damping by the obliquity-oblateness feedback as latent physical mechanism at the origin of the MPT.
+The obliquity damping might have contributed to the strengthening of the short eccentricity response by mitigating the obliquity 'ice killing' during obliquity maxima (interglacials), favouring the obliquity-cycle skipping and a feedback-amplified ice growth in the short eccentricity band.

-However, a 2020 study concluded that ice age terminations might have been influenced by obliquity since the Mid-Pleistocene Transition, which caused stronger summers in the Northern Hemisphere.
+However, a 2020 study concluded that ice age terminations might have been influenced by obliquity since the MPT, which caused stronger summers in the Northern Hemisphere.
+Evidence suggests that fluctuations in the volume of the West Antarctic Ice Sheet continued to be governed dominantly by fluctuations in obliquity until about 400,000 years ago.